- Repave 3.8 miles of Interstate 84 from MP 84.3 (near the Union Pacific railroad overcrossing) to MP 88.1 (Fifteenmile Creek Bridge)

 - Construct a bridge over Threemile Creek near MP 86.8.

 Interstate 84 is a critical part of the State’s transportation system and is a major east-west corridor for the Western United States and a statewide freight route.
-Keeping the roads in good condition and providing a safe, efficient transportation system that supports economic opportunity is a critical aspect of the Oregon Department of Transportation’s (ODOT) mission.
+Keeping highways in good condition and providing a safe, efficient transportation system that supports economic opportunity is a critical aspect of the Oregon Department of Transportation’s mission.

 The existing concrete pavement was constructed in 1966.
 The 2012 Pavement Condition Rating for this section of highway is “fair” and the existing Portland cement concrete roadway has severe rutting and provides a very poor ride quality.